coyotespike/coyotespike.github.io/_posts/2016-04-18-ExperientialDegree.md

 ### Unbundling the doctorate?

 How much money would it take to replicate graduate school in molecular biology?
-Let's say you had $45-60000 to live on for three years.
+Let's say you had 45-60,000 dollars to live on for three years.
 Access to research is free.
-You need equipment, most of which you can create for about $1000.
+You need equipment, most of which you can create for about 1000 dollars.
 You need further materials, such as reagents, so budget a few thousand for that.
 You need a lab space, though perhaps you could get lucky and use a friend's garage.